faizalpribadi/simpan.js/README.md

 ```

 ## Installing with Bower
-To install Vault into your project using Bower, use the GitHub repository hook:
+To install Simpan.js into your project using Bower, use the GitHub repository hook:

 ```
 bower install https://github.com/faizalpribadi/simpan.js.git